Northern Ireland shooting organisations aim to improve firearms licensing

 All the latest news and advice on general licences and how they affect you.

-In response to a surge in firearm certificate fraud, the National Crime Agency (NCA) has launched a campaign under Project RUTIC to prevent the illegal acquisition of firearms and ammunition.
+In response to a rise in firearm certificate fraud, the National Crime Agency (NCA) has launched a campaign under Project RUTIC to prevent the illegal acquisition of firearms and ammunition.

 The NCA campaign focuses on educating firearm and shotgun certificate holders about key security measures during private firearms transfers.